aio-libs/aiohttp/docs/web_reference.rst

    .. comethod:: cleanup()

-      Stop hanling all registered sites and cleanup used resources.
+      Stop handling all registered sites and cleanup used resources.

       :attr:`Application.on_shutdown` and
       :attr:`Application.on_cleanup` signals are called internally.